BORROWER SERVICES POLICY

 Patrons can borrow up to 100 items at once.

-Patrons will be denied borrowing privileges, renewals, and computer use if they have overdue items or excessive fines ($10 or greater).
+Patrons will be denied borrowing privileges and renewals if they have overdue items or excessive fines ($10 or greater).

 Unless otherwise noted above, all circulating items may be renewed twice if: